bgavran/bgavran/README.md

 I'm applying Category theory, the science of structure, to the field of deep learning, which aims to learn structure from data.

+My most recent project is a [framework for type-safe tensor processing which supports non-cubical tensors](https://github.com/bgavran/TypeSafe_Tensors)

-Most of my recent work is not on Github, but can instead be found [here](https://www.brunogavranovic.com/papers.html).
+My academic work can be found [here](https://www.brunogavranovic.com/papers.html).